 Most southern bluefin tuna tagged under this programme are less than 30 kg and are tagged off the west coast of the South Island.
 Recaptures of SBT have been recorded in South Australia and Hokitika.
-Since the recent development of a recreational SBT fishery off the east coast North Island, where larger southern bluefin tuna have been landed (averaging 78 kg in 2018), the New Zealand Sport Fishing Council is encouraging tag and release of SBT.
+The development of a recreational SBT fishery off the east coast North Island has resulted in larger southern bluefin tuna being tagged and released, or released without tags.
+The New Zealand Sport Fishing Council is encouraging tag and release of SBT.
 SBT tagged and released are not counted against the recreational allowance.